Similarities Between Short Code and Long Number

 Even though using shared short codes with bought keywords holds several benefits, there is a risk to keep in mind.
 Let’s look at the example of the keyword “PIZZA” again.
 Though keywords can make it clear for the consumer what a campaign is about, it is important to choose easy words.
 That’s because messages with misspelled keywords will not be delivered.
 So, “IZZA” will result in a non-deliverable message.
 Therefore, make sure to use easy words.
 Also, you could choose to claim similar keywords, for example PIZA as well as PIZZA.
 This will increase the chances of your message being delivered successfully.
 Or you could always choose to buy a dedicated short code or long number to avoid this risk.

-4. (Inter)national messaging
+4. (Inter)national Messaging

 A fourth important factor in choosing between short and long codes is the desired reach.
 Sending and receiving messages over short codes is limited to national borders.
 If you want to reach and be reachable by consumers in other countries, you’ll need a long code.
 Short codes are only suitable for local messaging.
 That is because short codes are unique to each operator at the technological level.
 Even so, providers generally have agreements to avoid overlaps.

-5. More channels
+5. More Channels

 Another benefit of 8+ digits long numbers, is that you can also use it to receive calls.
 Customers will be able to reach you not only by sending text messages, but by directly calling you on that number as well.
 This means you can use the same number for multiple purposes, creating a rich tool for your marketing campaigns.
-A joint benefit of both long numbers and short codes is that you can receive all incoming text messages via mail, on a set URL or our Received Messages app.
+A joint benefit of both long numbers and short codes is that you can receive all incoming text messages via mail, on a set URL or our Campaigns app.

 When choosing between short code or long number, you’d best firstly ask yourself whether you’ll be needing it to communicate across borders.
 Also, it is important to question whether you will be needing it to build visibility or if your priority is to keep the price low.
 To find out which type best suits you (dedicated or shared short code or long number), please contact us for more information.
 We will also be able to tell you exactly which numbers and keywords are instantly available for you to use.